breadbored/breadbored.github.io/_posts/2026-01-25-butano-series-2.md

 make run
 ```

-You should now see one of the Klotski blocks in the center of the screen!
+You should now see one of the Klotski blocks in the bottom-center of the screen!

+#### Manipulating the Sprite

+Now that we have our sprite on the screen, let's manipulate it a bit.
+We can move it, hide it, and change the frame it is displaying.

 ## Chapter Overview